middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-b-2-2020-tix-investigation-resolutions-procedure.md

 **3\.
 Assistance by Middlebury**

-Requests for assistance with contacting law enforcement authorities or obtaining an Order of Protection, a Relief from Abuse Order, a Restraining Order or other lawful order may be made in person, via email, phone or teleconference to the CRTIX Coordinator, an HRO, or Public Safety For additional information regarding making reports to the police and/or obtaining an Order of Protection, Restraining Order, or Relief from Abuse Order.
+Requests for assistance with contacting law enforcement authorities or obtaining an Order of Protection, a Relief from Abuse Order, a Restraining Order or other lawful order may be made in person, via email, phone or teleconference to the CRTIX Coordinator, Deputy CRTIX Coordinator, an HRO, or Public Safety.

 **III.
 FORMAL COMPLAINTS/GRIEVANCES & PRE-INVESTIGATION**